 When CUBE teamed up with Burnmark to investigate the regulatory challenges faced by financial institutions, we unveiled some remarkable facts – some more surprising the others, but all leading to the same conclusion (more on that later).

-75% admit that current processes and technology are hindering efforts to manage regulatory change effectively!
+1) 75% admit that current processes and technology are hindering efforts to manage regulatory change effectively!

 Add to that the fact that underlying technology infrastructure is often ageing, inadequate or lacking the quality or scope to do the job right, and it’s not difficult to see how the current modus operandi is unsustainable.

 Too much time and money is spent on routine compliance tasks, rather than assessing the impact of regulatory change and updating policies and controls, which can now be automated.

-25% admit that it is ‘extremely challenging’ to meet new regulatory obligations!
+3) 25% admit that it is ‘extremely challenging’ to meet new regulatory obligations!

 Nevertheless, it is a stark reality, especially now that the intersections between records management, data privacy and protection, records retention and security have grown so complex.
-Discover more in Burnmark’s full research report RegTech for Information Governance.

-100% of respondents say they are actively investigating RegTech to solve compliance challenges!
+4) 100% of respondents say they are actively investigating RegTech to solve compliance challenges!

 Hallelujah 🙂 At its very core, regulatory change management is a process that can be automated (like many others) to yield enormous cost and efficiency savings.
 And AI adds intelligence at enterprise scale, which is a critical technology breakthrough.

-RegTech procurement is still slow, despite evidence that there are no commercial or technological reasons for delay!
+5) RegTech procurement is still slow, despite evidence that there are no commercial or technological reasons for delay!

 In Europe, multi-disciplinary teams are emerging.
 But the longer it takes to act, the greater the compliance risk and costs, which explains why enforcement fines continue to rise.
 Firms must act faster to mitigate risk.

 Taking into consideration that the technology exists today to manage regulatory change effectively, at vastly reduced cost, this figure is startling.
 It is difficult to understand why firms are delaying deployment and taking unnecessary risks.

 The good news is that financial institutions are at the “Let’s GO!” stage of the RegTech lifecycle, as depicted in a recent blog by Capco Managing Principal Olus Kayacan.
 Even so, Capco forecasts that it will be eleven years before RegTech becomes “The New Norm.”

-That conclusion I mentioned earlier?
-Regulatory compliance is costing financial institutions a fortune.
-The Regulators are circling.
-Penalties for compliance breaches are severe.
+That conclusion I mentioned earlier, regulatory compliance is costing financial institutions a fortune.
+The Regulators are circling and penalties for compliance breaches are severe.